markjprice/apps-services-net8/docs/ch18-carousel.md

 Now, we can modify the categories page to show the categories in a carousel:

-1. In `App.xaml`, modify the resources for the `PageBackgroundColor` and `PrimaryTextColor`, and the `BackgroundColor` for buttons, as shown highlighted in the following markup:
+1. In `App.xaml`, modify the resources for the `PageBackgroundColor` and `PrimaryTextColor`, and the `BackgroundColor` for buttons, as shown in the following markup:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <Application xmlns="http://schemas.microsoft.com/dotnet/2021/maui"